StreakYC/rate-limiting-take-home/README.md

 * there's a large jump in complexity and difficulty from ```throttle``` to ```rateLimit```
 * ```multiRateLimitWithPromises``` is also a lot more difficult than regular ```multiRateLimit```
-* you don't have to implement all the functions if you don't want to, completing a harder function will count as also completing all the easier functions.
-So if you want to implement only ```multiRateLimitWithPromises``` and you do it successfully that counts as completing all the questions.
 * testing uses jest (https://jestjs.io/) under the hood, so while developing if you just want to run one function you can do ```npm test delay``` or ```npm test multiRateLimit``` and it will only run that test file
 * there's a VS Code launch.json file included that should be properly configured so you should be able to use VS Code's built in debugger
 * if you use VS Code's built in debugger and want to debug just one test, then start the debugger while the X.test.js file is active and choose ```jest current file``` config.